-1. CPU Socket 2066
+1. CPU Socket 1151

-This is the interface for the Central Processing Unit (CPU), and supports CoreTM X-Series i7 and i9 models compatible with the Intel® LGA2066 Socket, based on Skylake-X architecture.
+This is the interface for the Central Processing Unit (CPU), and supports Core i5, and Core i7 models compatible with the Intel® 1151 Socket and Coffee Lake-S architecture.

-2. Intel® X299 PCH (Southbridge)
+2. Intel® Z370 PCH (Southbridge)

 The Platform Controller Hub (PCH) handles the role that was previously held by the South Bridge.
-On X299 motherboards, the CPU and PCH are directly linked via DMI 3.0, which uses 4 lanes to provide transfer rates at up to 8 GT/s per lane.
-From there, the PCH allocates bandwidth to smaller PCIe slots and devices, such as M.2 Key-E, USB, audio, etc. In simplified terms, the PCH works as a hub for peripherals that are less bandwidth-intensive.
+The PCH has 4 PCIe Gen 3 lanes and allocates bandwidth to smaller PCIe slots, M.2, USB, audio, etc. In simplified terms, the PCH works as a hub for peripherals that are less bandwidth-intensive.